The Fascinating History of Le Procope Paris

 Plan Your Visit

-If you’re planning a trip to Paris, don’t miss the opportunity to visit Le Procope.
-Here are a few helpful details to keep in mind:
+If you’re going to Paris, don’t pass up the possible of visiting Le Procope.
+Here are a few things to note:

 - Location: 13 Rue de l’Ancienne Comédie, 75006 Paris, France